Azure vs GCP vs AWS A Head-to-Head Cloud Platform Comparison

 Go with Azure if your organization needs:

-- A Cohesive Hybrid Cloud Strategy: You require a powerful solution like Azure Arc to manage all your resources—on-premises, in other clouds, and at the edge—from a unified control plane.
+• A Hybrid Strategy: You need Azure Arc to manage servers on your own site, in other clouds, and at the edge from a single interface.

-- Your Career Path: Pursuing Azure Administrator (AZ-104) or Azure Solutions Architect Expert (AZ-305) certifications will be highly valued in enterprise environments, especially those adopting hybrid cloud strategies.
+• Your Career Path: Earning the Azure Administrator (AZ-104) or Azure Solutions Architect Expert (AZ-305) certification is useful for roles in large corporations that use hybrid cloud setups.

 For the Data-Driven Modernizer: GCP